FAmponsah/BjssTechTest/README.md

 # Tech Debt
 1. Download and add other webdrivers (e.g. Firefox, Edge, etc.), and add their cofigurations to world.js to enable running the tests in other browsers.

-2. Refactor the axios api call to create a user into an api.js file on support to facilitate it's reusability and also add other CRUD methods (e.g. to delete users at the end of the tests, etc.).
+2. Refactor the axios api call to create a user into an api.js file in support to facilitate it's reusability and also add other CRUD methods (e.g. to delete users at the end of the tests, etc.).